 “Refuse to get overwhelmed.
 Stick with your strategy, and make sure everyone who can help you understands what you’re up to,” says our global mobile strategist Emily Buckman in this post filled with practical advice on whipping a subpar app into shape.
-Want to talk to our advisory team about your app?
-Schedule a free 30-minute session with our strategy team anytime.

 “This app is all yours to manage!”

 Whether those words spark excitement or dread depends on whether the app you just inherited can meet the goals that have been set for it.

 But what if it really is (almost) the worst app ever?
 Then what?

 Here’s a 7-step plan (including some options for quick wins you might not have thought of yet) to tame the beast (whether it’s bad app design, difficult UX, or other challenges) meet your goals, and get your app back on the right track — without losing your mind in the process.